sdtaylor/CV/Shawn_Taylor_CV.md

 ## Posters & Presentations

-- 1 Taylor, S.D. and White, E. 2016.
+- Taylor, S.D. and White, E.P.
+2016.
 Ecological Forecasting and Scale.
 Gordon Research Conference: Unifying Ecology Across Scales.
 University of New England.
 Biddeford, ME.

-- 1 Taylor, S.D. and B.A.
-Newingham.
+- Taylor, S.D. and Newingham, B.A.
 2012.
 Influences of soil and spatial properties on Bromus tectorum distribution after fire.
 Annual Meeting of the Society of Range Management, Spokane, WA.

 ## Professional Licenses and Certifications